-Changing the levels of tariffs to make them more cost-reflective (as set out above) could. for some water services, allow for reforms to tariff structures to be implemented without leaving customers worse off.
-However, given the overall effect that tariff structure reform would have on customers' bills, the views of, and financial effect on, customers need to be considered prior to any changes being made.
+Changing the levels of tariffs to make them more cost-reflective (as set out in the previous section) could, for some water services, allow for reforms to improve the efficiency of tariff structures, without leaving customers worse off.
+However, this is unlikely to be the case for all customers.
+Therefore, the views of, and financial effect on, different classes of customers need to be considered prior to any changes being made.

-The Water Corporation is also of the view that, given the number and complexity of tariffs, the ERA should recommend reforms to simplify tariff structures.85 The Water Corporation is currently considering undertaking its own tariff reform project, for which it is engaging with customers throughout 2017.86
+The Water Corporation is of the view that, given the number and complexity of tariffs, the ERA should recommend reforms to simplify tariff structures.
+The Water Corporation is currently undertaking its own evaluation of tariff structures, for which it is engaging with customers throughout 2017.
+For example, the customers throughout 2017.